xpqz/dyalog-docs/language-reference-guide/docs/primitive-functions/scalar-functions.md

-<h1 class="heading"><span class="name"> Scalar Functions</span></h1>
+<h1> Scalar Functions</h1>

-There is a class of primitive functions termed scalar functions This class is identified in **Table 1** below.
+There is a class of primitive functions termed scalar functions This class is identified in [](#ScalarPrimitiveFunctions) below.
 Scalar functions are **pervasive**, i.e. their properties apply at all levels of nesting.
 Scalar functions have the following properties:

-Scalar Primitive Functions
+Table: Scalar Primitive Functions {: #ScalarPrimitiveFunctions }

 |Symbol|Monadic|Dyadic|
 |---|---|---|